ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

     Receive
 ```

 Next, the key source for the sender address.
-That is, the key that will sign the sending
+That is, the key that is going to sign the sending
 transactions.
 Select `Use ledger`:

 ```text